thtskaran/obvix-lake/usage.md

 **Operational**

 * `message_count`
+* `assist_attempts_with_kb`
 * Optional fields you add for analytics (e.g., `intake_notes_captured`, `diagnostics_completed`)

+> The schema above is just the default.
+Edits to `config/crm_profile_config.json` (or an alternate file referenced via `CRM_PROFILE_CONFIG_PATH`) automatically adjust which keys are captured and how they are normalized—no code changes required.
+Fields omitted from the config are neither requested from the LLM nor persisted to MongoDB.
+The application will fail to start if the referenced JSON file is missing or malformed, keeping configuration as the single source of truth.

 > The system **auto-enriches** these fields every turn by extracting from the latest message + short history and by inferring tone/intent.
 When present, these values are fed back into prompts to personalize replies.